GridPlus/gridplus-sdk/README.md

 const Sdk = require('gridplus-sdk').Client;
 ```

-### Initializing a Client
+### Instantiate a Client

-Once imported, you can initialize your SDK client with a `clientConfig` object, which at minimum requires the name of your app (`name`) and a private key with which to sign requests (`privKey`).
+Once imported, you can instantiate your SDK client with a `clientConfig` object, which at minimum requires the name of your app (`name`) and a private key with which to sign requests (`privKey`).
 The latter is not meant to e.g. hold onto any cryptocurrencies; it is simply a way of maintaining a secure communication channel between the device and your application.

 ```
 const clientConfig = {